cwida/rma/README.md

 make -j
 ```

-Note: there is no "install" target.
+There is no "install" target.

 ---
 Running the driver